 Summer in Edmonds, Washington's first Certified Creative District, is simply wonderful, alive with color, sights, and sounds.
 There is so much to do here.
 You’ll definitely need more than a day to take it all in.

-So, treat yourself to everything this town does best, from prize-winning arts and culture, food and drink, and the great outdoors, to finding a little piece of your heart among the well-curated mom ‘n pop shops tucked alongside wildlife habitats and succulent, lush gardens in full bloom.
+So, explore everything this town does best, from prize-winning arts and culture, food and drink, and the great outdoors, to finding a little piece of your heart among the well-curated mom ‘n pop shops tucked alongside wildlife habitats and succulent, lush gardens in full bloom.

 Save the dates for these fun activities, events, and adventures: